sophiegoblin/sophiegoblin.github.io/index.md

 <span class="bold-number">2017</span><br>
 *Koko Black*<br>
 **Brand Strategist and Copywriter**<br><br>
-Bryce Ford is the Creative Director of [Koko Black](https://www.kokoblack.com/), a contemporary chocolate company in Melbourne, Australia.
-Bryce contracted me to research and rewrite Koko Black's new brand strategy.
-This included collecting data and refining research on competitors, finding a tone of voice to fit the new aesthetic direction and present all the information in a readable document for the board and investors.
-At the same time I was also hired as a copywriter to produce content for the website, social media posts, seasonal events, competitions and names of products.
+Bryce Ford is the Creative Director of Koko Black, a contemporary chocolate company in Melbourne, Australia.
+I was contracted to research and rewrite Koko Black’s new brand strategy.
+This included collecting data and refining research on competitors, finding a tone of voice to fit the new aesthetic direction and to present all the information in an easily digestible document for the board and investors.
+After that work was complete, I was hired as a copywriter to produce written content for the website, social media posts, seasonal events, competitions and names of products.
 <br>